 Aspyre Wealth generally utilizes passively managed index funds combined with stocks and bonds and possibly active managers.
-It has an investment committee, which meets monthly to review presented research and discuss current economic condtions.
-Modern Portfolio Theory informs its decisions and recommendations.
+It has an investment committee, which meets monthly to review presented research and discuss current economic conditions.
+Modern portfolio theory informs its decisions and recommendations.

-As a result, your assets will be diversified globally using mutual funds and you should ideally be investing for the long term.
+As a result, your assets will be diversified globally using mutual funds.
+The firm generally invests for the long term.